matthijsberk/crypto_oseho/README.md

 # cryptocurrencies compared with the OSEHO framework
-Dataset for comparing cryptocurrencies with OSEHO metrics
+Dataset for comparing cryptocurrencies with OSEHO metrics in R or SPSS.